Latest update: October 16, 2020

 The SPVM has the mandate to closely monitor public places and stores to ensure that the guidelines related to governmental preventive measures are respected.

 At the Council Meeting of May 11th, the Municipal Council adopted a resolution requesting to the Agglomeration of Montreal and the SPVM that the citizens of Sainte-Anne-de-Bellevue be provided with an equal level of public security service to that received by the citizens of the City of Montreal and its boroughs.
 Read the Press Release and the resolution.

 To report a non-urgent situation to SPVM: You can now go to the SPVM website to complete a report.
 Once completed and submitted, this online report will be processed according to emergency priorities.
 You can also contact the Poste de quartier 1 at 514-280-0101.

 For all emergencies (ambulance, police, firefighter), please dial 911.

 Please note that the municipal patrol does not have the authority to enforce social distancing measures, but only municipal by-laws.

 To contact the municipal patrol, dial 514 457-1001.

-The collection of household hazardous waste that was to take place in April is canceled.
-Note, however, that the ecocentres are open.
+The ecocentres are also open.
 To find the closest ecocentre and opening hours, visit montreal.ca or contact 311.